-Action Plan 2 Greening of power consumption in common areas of properties and areas used by the company
+Greening of power consumption in common areas of properties and areas used by the company

-By FY2030, achieve greening of power consumption in common areas of properties owned and areas used by the Group nationwide
+By FY2030, achieve greening of power consumption in common areas of properties owned and areas used by the Group nationwide\

-Electricity equivalent to our share of common areas (including partially owned, excluding electricity equivalent to in-house power generation within each facility).
-The term "greening" refers to the switching of electricity used to substantially renewable energy sources by using non-fossil certificates, etc.

-- By FY2022, we will start with the greening of power consumption used in 25 buildings in the Tokyo metropolitan area, including mixed-use core buildings in Tokyo Midtown and Nihonbashi area. - In March 2022, we started collaborating on the greening of power consumption in the Chubu and Kansai regions.
-The Chubu and Kansai regions have been added to Mitsui Fudosan's "Green Electricity" expansion in the Tokyo metropolitan area, making it possible to expand into the three major metropolitan areas. - Development in the three major metropolitan areas largely completes the support system for customers to solve issues related to RE100 and ESG.
-The move will apply to approx.180 facilities and accelerate the rollout of power greening to all facilities owned in Japan by 2030.
+- \ Electricity equivalent to our share of common areas (including partially owned, excluding electricity equivalent to in-house power generation within each facility).
+The term "greening" refers to the switching of electricity used to substantially renewable energy sources by using non-fossil certificates, etc. - By FY2022, we completed the greening of power consumption used in 25 buildings in the Tokyo metropolitan area, including mixed-use core buildings in Tokyo Midtown and Nihonbashi area. - In March 2022, we started collaborating on the greening of power consumption in the Chubu and Kansai regions.
+The Chubu and Kansai regions have been added to Mitsui Fudosan's "Green Electricity" expansion in the Tokyo metropolitan area, making it possible to expand into the three major metropolitan areas. - This expansion will apply to approx. 180 facilities and we will accelerate the rollout of power greening to all facilities owned in Japan by FY2030. - At Tokyo Midtown Yaesu, completed in 2023, we are adding environmental value to the electricity used in the facility through our five solar generation sites located around Japan-a first for us.

-- 1: Solar power plants owned by Mitsui Fudosan, post-FIT power plants contracted by TEPCO Energy Partner, Inc., residential solar power generators, solar power owned by partner power producers, etc. - 2: For FIT power sources, acquired via Japan Wholesale Power Exchange (JPEX); for non-FIT power sources, acquired from electric power providers. - 3: Mitsuifudosan TG Smart Energy Co., Ltd. in the specified electricity business areas; TEPCO Energy Partner, Inc., etc. in other areas.
+- \1: Solar power plants owned by Mitsui Fudosan, post-FIT power plants contracted by TEPCO Energy Partner, Incorporated residential solar power generators, solar power owned by partner power producers, etc. - \2: For FIT power sources, acquired via Japan Wholesale Power Exchange (JPEX); for non-FIT power sources, acquired from electric power providers. - \3: Mitsui Fudosan TG Smart Energy Co., Ltd. in the specified electricity business areas; TEPCO Energy Partner, Incorporated and others in other areas.

-Greening of electricity used in common areas of properties owned by Mitsui Fudosan,including Tokyo Dome
+Greening of electricity used in common areas of properties owned by Mitsui Fudosan, including Tokyo Dome

-Action Plan 3 Provide Green Menu to tenants and buyers
+Provide Green Menu to tenants and buyers